Patrice Lumumba: Visit to the United States

 On 27 July, Lumumba went to Washington, D.C. to meet with the US Secretary of State and appeal for financial and technical assistance.
-The US government informed Lumumba that they would offer aid only through the UN.
+The US government informed Lumumba that it would offer aid only through the UN.
 The following day he received a telegram from Gizenga detailing a clash at Kolwezi between Belgian and Congolese forces.
 Lumumba felt that the UN was hampering his attempts to expel the Belgian troops and defeat the Katangan rebels.
 On 29 July, Lumumba went to Ottawa, the capital of Canada, to request help.
 The Canadians rebuffed a request for technicians and said that they would channel their assistance through the UN.
 Frustrated, Lumumba met with the Soviet ambassador in Ottawa and discussed a donation of military equipment.
 When he returned to New York the following evening, he was restrained towards the UN.
 The United States government's attitude had become more negative, due to reports of the rapes and violence committed by ANC soldiers, and scrutiny from Belgium.
 The latter was chagrined that Lumumba had received a high-level reception in Washington.
 The Belgian government regarded Lumumba as communist, anti-white, and anti-Western.
-Given its experience in the Congo, many other Western governments gave credence to the Belgian view.
+Given their experiences in the Congo, many other Western governments agreed with the Belgian view.

 Frustrated with the UN's apparent inaction towards Katanga as he departed the US, Lumumba decided to delay his return to the Congo.
 He visited several African states.
 This was apparently done to put pressure on Hammarskjöld and, failing that, to seek guarantees of bilateral military support to suppress Katanga.
 Between 2 and 8 August, Lumumba toured Tunisia, Morocco, Guinea, Ghana, Liberia, and Togo.
 He was well received in each country and issued joint communiques with their respective heads of state.
 Guinea and Ghana pledged independent military support, while the others expressed their desire to work through the United Nations to resolve the Katangan secession.
 In Ghana, Lumumba signed a secret agreement with President Nkrumah providing for a "Union of African States".
 Centred in Léopoldville, it was to be a federation with a republican government.
 They agreed to hold a summit of African states in Léopoldville between 25 and 30 August to further discuss the issue.
 Lumumba returned to the Congo, apparently confident that he could now depend upon African military assistance.
 He also believed that he could procure African bilateral technical aid, which placed him at odds with Hammarskjöld's goal of funnelling support through ONUC.
-Lumumba and some ministers were wary of the UN option, as it would supply them with functionaries who would not respond directly to their authority.
+Lumumba and some ministers were wary of the UN option, as it would supply them with functionaries who would not be directly under their authority.